 Anyone able to read a bill was allowed to sign a petition.

-She told me they are extremely distrustful of any outside government than their own because of their history with the Hurienger, and their own attempts at self-governance prior to this.
+She told me they are extremely distrustful of any outside government because of their history with the Hurienger, and their own attempts at self-governance prior to this.

 Besides that, my stay on their world was uneventful.
 There were more parties for a time.
 Eventually, they got bored with my novelty until we approached the time of my departure.
 The assassination attempt I feared never came.
 My historian friend did tell me as I was leaving that there had been a petition to shoot me down during liftoff, but it never reached more than thirty percent of the signatures, similar to a bill to sabotage my ship, but slightly less than the bill to damage my craft beyond repair.
 In any case, none were ratified.
 As agreed, I deleted their location from my star charts, and I honestly would never have spoke of them were it not for the remarkable system of government they posses.